Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Adaptive Stress Testing

 where we have used the convexity of the logarithm function to replace the sum with a product in the last line.
 The indicator function $\mathds{1}{\{b\}}$ returns $1$ if $b$ is true and $0$ otherwise.
 If the difference between $R_E$ and $-d$ is sufficiently large, the learner will be incentivized to first satisfy $s_{t_{\text{end}}} \in E$ to replace the miss distance penalty with the event reward, and then maximize the path likelihood.
 We do not distinguish between varying degrees of a failure.
 Once we have found a failure event, all optimization effort is spent towards maximizing the path likelihood.

-The \ac{mdp} can be optimized using standard reinforcement learning algorithms \cite{Sutton1998,Wiering2012}, which only require sampling of the transitions.
-Existing reinforcement learning algorithms such as \ac{mcts} \cite{Kocsis2006,Chaslot2008a} and Q-Learning \cite{Watkins1992} can be applied to optimize the decision process and find the optimal path.
+The \ac{mdp} can be optimized using standard reinforcement learning algorithms \parencite{Sutton1998,Wiering2012}, which only require sampling of the transitions.
+Existing reinforcement learning algorithms such as \ac{mcts} \parencite{Kocsis2006,Chaslot2008a} and Q-Learning \parencite{Watkins1992} can be applied to optimize the decision process and find the optimal path.